 TLSN is not associated with the UT Athletics Department or any organization closely aligned with UT.

-View in Browser Tommy Matula Tommy Matula a member of the 1969 and 1970 National Championship football teams has passed away Click on “View in Browser highlighted above in white lettering if the newsletter is not to scale or no images are present.
-A link for communication has been set up at https://texas-lsn.squarespace.com/tommy-matula Information will…
+View in Browser Jeff Ontiveros has unexpectantly passed away Click on “View in Browser” highlighted above in white lettering if the newsletter is not to scale, font is too small, or no images are present.
+Horns ???? up to this Longhorn Brand Builder!
+His celebration of life is at https://texas-lsn.squarespace.com/2023-jeff-ontiveros TLSN is not associated with…